ghing/python-data-cheatsheet/README.md

 For code and (possibly) values, there are (somewhat complicated) [methods for importing notebooks as modules](https://ipython.readthedocs.io/en/stable/config/extensions/storemagic.html).

+[Joe Germuska](https://twitter.com/JoeGermuska) suggests using the [`%run` magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-run) for executing a Python script (or, apparently, another notebook) from within a notebook.
+The interactive namespace gets updated with all variables defined in the program.
+Joe says this is useful for boostrapping notebooks that share common initialization.

 TODO: Experiment with store magic and importing notebooks as modules and perhaps make some example notebooks.

 ### Show all rows of a Pandas `DataFrame` or `Series`